9 min read

 Before you compare brand names, clarify what kind of business you want to run.

-• Hosted simplicity: easier setup, less control
+• Hosted simplicity: easier setup, less control, monthly fees and often transaction fees on top

 • Membership model: recurring access, premium content, private resources